nickrmc83/ioc_container/README.md

 The unit tests can be found in the sub-folder ./test.
 To build the unit tests you will need either Clang 3.0 installed or g++ 4.7.
 The unit test application is called TestApp and returns a non-zero result if any test fail.

 To build against the Clang compiler set the CXX environment variable to clang++.
-For example:

-# Run from repo root directory
+For example, when in the root of the repo, run the following:

 export CXX=clang++
 make -C test